spockele/thesis_code/README.md

 ### Code repository for the M.Sc. thesis by Josephine Siebert Pockelé.

 ---
-To obtain the degree of Master of Science at the *Delft University of Technology* and the *Technical University of Denmark*.
+to obtain the degree of *Master of Science in Aerospace Engineering* at *Delft University of Technology*,\
+and *Master of Science in Engineering (European Wind Energy)* at *Technical University of Denmark*.
 ~~An electronic version of the report is available at <https://repository.tudelft.nl/>.~~

 ### Supervisors